rehierl/node-tree-outliner/about-basics.md

 * synonymous - resume, continue

-The definition of a specific sectioning node must define (1) which effect it has on pre-existing sections, and (2) what kind of relationship the new section has with these.
+The definition of a specific sectioning node must define (1) which effect it has on presequent sections that are still open, and (2) what kind of relationship the new section has with these.

 Definitions